nickwongmeyer/Udacity-Pipeline/README.md

 # Result of the project

-Once if all the steps are successfully run, all the spot under the graph should be turn into green.
+Once if all the steps are successfully run, all the spot under the tree diagram should be turn into green.

 <img src="images/tree_graph.PNG">

+The frame under each procedure should be turn into green as long as they are run sucessfully.

 <img src="images/pipeline_graph.PNG">